5 ways our AI lesson assistant can help you encourage metacognition

 Student thinking, Van Gogh style painting, image generated with AI

 If you use our toolkit for teachers, you can always choose whether to create a digital lesson completely by yourself, or with the support of our AI assistant.
-One of the great things about our AI integration, or lesson generator, is that it supports you by encouraging your students to express their natural metacognitive feelings, and become better learners.
+One of the great features of Maia, our lesson-creation assistant, is that she encourages your students to express their natural metacognitive thoughts, helping them become better learners.

 alt

-1. It encourages you to think about the task learners need to complete
+1. Maia encourages you to think about the task learners need to complete

 Just like when you enter a search term in a search engine like Google, artificial intelligence only works for you when you clearly indicate what it should do.
-In computer language the search term is called a ‘prompt’: the information you give AI to research what you want it to create.
-Challenging yourself to write a clear, complete prompt will remind you to think about your lesson’s main learning objective, and to be specific about which task/s learners are asked to complete.
+In computer language, the search term is called a ‘prompt’: the information you give AI to research what you want it to create.
+Challenging yourself to write, copy-paste, or download an image containing a clear, complete prompt will remind you to think about your lesson’s main learning objective.
+It will also prompt you to be specific about which task(s) learners are asked to complete.

 alt